GluuFederation/docs-ce-prod/3.1.1/source/installation-guide/install.md

 After 5-10 minutes you should see the following success message: Gluu Server installation successful!
 Point your browser to [hostname].

-#### Troubleshooting Setup
+!!!
+Note
     The easiest place to go wrong is with the first two questions:
         1. Enter IP Address: Do **not** use `localhost` for either the IP address or hostname.
 	2. Enter hostname: Use a real hostname--you can always manage via host file entries even if you don't want to mess with DNS for testing.
 If you are deploying a cluster, use the hostname of the cluster--that is used by the clients connecting to the Gluu Server.

 ### 4. Login via Browser